nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 #### Using Raw Values

 Template tags also have access to raw string information, which primarily means access to character escapes before they are transformed into their character equivalents.
-The simplest way to work with raw string values is to the built-in `String.raw()` tag.
+The simplest way to work with raw string values is to use the built-in `String.raw()` tag.
 For example:

 ```js
 let message1 = `Multiline\nstring`,